UK leader Rishi Sunak fined for failing to wear seat belt

 The Lancashire Police force said it had looked into video “circulating on social media showing an individual failing to wear a seat belt while a passenger in a moving car in Lancashire.”
 The force said, without naming Sunak, that it had “issued a 42-year-old man from London with a conditional offer of fixed penalty.”

-Failing to wear a seat belt is punishable by a penalty of up to 500 pounds ($620).
+Failing to wear a seat belt is punishable by a penalty of up to 500 pounds ($620), though fixed penalty notices for such offenses are usually 100 pounds ($124) if paid promptly.

 The conditional offer means that the person fined accepts guilt but doesn't have to go to court.
 Police didn't say how much Sunak was fined.